 Special Education

-Over the years I have developed expertise in Federal, state and local financing of special education, and also in how the laws work (or don’t work).
-I have become convinced that parents with direct experience in special education need to get more involved in school boards, to change the conversation from “encroachment” and “adversarial” to “investment” and “collaboration.”
-Decades of under-funding have left our system under tremendous stress, and there is little trust between administrators and parents, who are supposed to be acting together as equal partners in what is best for a particular child.
+Since I was elected to the Board in 2008, I’ve worked hard to change the Special Education conversation from “encroachment” and “adversarial” to “investment” and “collaboration.”
+Decades of under-funding have left our system under tremendous stress, and it has been challenging to build trust between administrators and parents, who are supposed to be acting together as equal partners in what is best for a particular child.

 2008 Senior Dad Candidate Forum: Special Education (podcast); Oct.
 15, 2008